-A statue of Emily Williamson will give a focal point to celebrating her legacy, showing that one person can make a world of difference.
+A statue of Emily Williamson will give a focal point to celebrating her legacy in many different ways, showing that one person can make a world of difference – then and today.

 In 2019, Fletcher Moss Park won a ‘UK’s Best Loved Park’ award from Fields in Trust.
 With its education centre, family nature activities and buzzing Alpine Café, it has become a destination park.
 But it's also a place of quiet and contemplation within a busy city.

 It has not yet been decided exactly where the statue will be sited.
 On the Alpine terrace, by the café?
 Emerging from Mediterranean plants, like a living human being?

 You tell us.
 We want to hear your thoughts.

 TAKE A VIRTUAL TOUR

 1 July 2021